Missed connections, long layovers and flight delays are not only deeply annoying. Because of them, you have to wait at the airport, doing nothing.

 Instead of feeling sorry for yourself, look at the bright side: you have plenty of time ahead of you to list all of the things you want to do this week, month or in your life.
 Look at the board with all the arrivals and departures and pick what your next destination is going to be.

-See if you can find the craziest souvenir in the airport shop
+Find the craziest souvenir in the airport shop

 This is more fun if you are flying with a friend, but you can play alone as well: just take a picture of what your discoveries and send it to your friends.
 Even better if it’s a selfie.

-Create backstories to other passengers and be as creative as possible
+Create backstories to other passengers

 High five people on the escalator

 Head towards the escalator - preferably the longer one - and high five the people on the opposite side.
 This will surely make you feel better about your delay.
 Even if no one high fives you back, it's still a lot of fun.
 At the very least, you'll make other people smile: making someone else's day brighter is no small feat!